vhbui02/til/github/vscode-chat-features-and-github-copilot-chat-extension.md

 - Anything in `.gitignore` (except for files opened in active editor, or explicitly added)
 - Binary files: images, PDFs, ...

----

-**Q: Does GitHub Copilot use indexed repository for model training?**
+### Question 2: Does GitHub Copilot use indexed repository for model training?

-A: [Copilot say "No"](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/indexing-repositories-for-copilot-chat#benefit-of-indexing-repositories), but don't trust them.
-Deploy local LLM in your workplace is the best solution.
+A: [Copilot say "No"](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/indexing-repositories-for-copilot-chat#benefit-of-indexing-repositories), but I don't trust them.
+Local LLM with restrictive networking rules is the only solution.

-## Yet another prompt engineering practice.

-- Don't use coding guidelines to enforce style guidelines that can be covered by your linter or static analysis tool.
-- Don't use wording that is ambiguous or could be interpreted in different ways.
-- Don't fit multiple different ideas into a single coding guideline.

-Consider the size and complexity of the repository to do and don't do the following:

-- Refer to external resources.
-- Instructions to answer in a particular style.
-- Always respond with a certain level of detail.

 ## References